lortordermur/sfcalcsheet/README.md

 ### Frequently asked questions ###

+**I miss a specific calculator or feature.**

+Great, and this can be helped!
+Just create an issue on [sfcalcsheet's issue tracker](https://github.com/lortordermur/sfcalcsheet/issues) and I will look into it.

 **I cannot edit templates.
 The dialog simply does not open.**

 To fix this you must unprotect all sheets by right-clicking on each one's tab and selecting the appropriate option in the pop-up menu.